TheresAFewConors/Sooty/README.md

   #### Code Contributions
   - If you wish to work on a feature, leave a comment on the issue page and I will assign you to it.
+  - Under the projects tab is a list of features that are waiting to be started / completed.
   - All code modifications, enhancements or additions must be done through a pull request.
   - Once reviewed and merged, contributors will be added to the ReadMe.